mrspecht/intro-to-python/README.md

 ## Python in action

-This introductory course covers the fundamentals of Python programming, from data types to exceptions.
-The topics are developed through simple and easy to understand examples.
+This course covers the fundamentals of Python programming, from data types to exceptions.
+All topics are demonstrated through simple and straightforward examples.

 ### What is Python?